kamathsblog/arduino_sketchbook_ros/README.md

 # Arduino ROS Sketchbook

 ## Description
 All of the following projects use either rosserial or micro-ROS (assumed to be installed/configured) to communicate with ROS and ROS2 respectively.
-Tested with the following configurations:

-* with a Jetson Nano and ROS1 Melodic (Ubuntu 18.04)
-* with a Raspberry Pi (32/64bit) and ROS2 Noetic (Ubuntu 20.04)
-* with a Raspberry Pi 4 8GB (64 bit) and ROS2 Galactic (Ubuntu 20.04)

-with the following platforms:

-* Arduino Nano 328 (ROSSerial)
-* Arduino Mega (ROSSerial)
-* Teensy 4.1 (ROSSerial)
-* Arduino Portenta H7 (micro-ROS)

 ### Arduino sketches for the NVidia Jetbot/Jetracer platforms:
 The Jetracer includes an NVidia Jetson Nano, and a Raspberry Pi camera on top of an off the shelf RC car.
 The RC car is modified to include a hall effect sensor based encoder.
 The electronics of this robot were then moved to a Jetbot chassis, but without the hall effect sensor encoder but with support for Neopixel LEDs.
 So, there is a lot of common code.

 * jetbot2_nano328o